Never give up, even if the world is against you. [We] celebrate every moment in our son’s life, even if it’s his last.

 What did it feel like finding out your child has Multiple Sulfates Deficiency (MSD)?

 We felt a lot of pain.
-It was unbearable to receive the news from the doctors that your child will pass away in 5 years.
+It was unbearable to receive the news from the doctors that your child will pass away in five years.
 There is no medicine or cure for this disease.
 Life was divided into time before receiving the diagnosis and after receiving the diagnosis.
 (Life was divided into before and after.)

 How has MSD affected your children?